mikoloxtra/marvelous-sage-059e1/content/pages/payment.md

           * Only use this option if your delivery Address is Lagos/Ogun.

-          *Payment will be confrimed instntly and the item will be delivered
+          *Payment will be confrimed instntly and the item will be delivered within 24 hours.
         actions:
           - label: Order Now
             url: 'https://flutterwave.com/pay/popular-energy'